Venafi/cert-manager-venafi-demo/README.md

 3. Initialize helm if not yet initialized: `helm init`

-4. Edit /charts/venafi-issuer/values.yaml file and configure your Venafi Platform\Cloud connection parameters there.
+4. Edit /charts/venafi-issuer/values.yaml file and configure your Venafi Platform/Cloud connection parameters there.
 You also can disable issuers by setting their enable parameter to "false"

-5. Create kubernetes secrets with credentials for Venafi Platform and Venafi Cloud
+5. Create kubernetes secrets with credentials for Venafi Platform or Venafi Cloud
 * For Venafi Platform:

 ```